 A student may be subjected to physical search when necessary to preserve the order, discipline, safety, supervision or education of students.
 Such searches shall be conducted in private by a school administrator or administrator's designee who is of the same gender and with an adult witness present unless an emergency circumstance prevents compliance with this requirement.
 "Strip searches" are prohibited unless conducted by a parent or guardian.
 Strip search is defined as requiring a student to remove his/her clothing such that undergarments are visible or are removed.
 Removal of coats, jackets, shoes, socks and/or belts, or the untucking of shirts, do not fall within the definition of a strip search.

 If illegal or contraband materials are found, they will be turned over to appropriate legal authorities.

 SCHOOL MEALS

-Just as last year, the school kitchen will not be in service.
-Boxed lunches will be offered Tuesdays, Wednesdays, and Thursdays by preorder only.
+Boxed lunches will be offered each day by preorder only.
 Parents are responsible for providing daily snacks and lunches.